 Fan Xian is extremely well aware of that, and thus he knows he must plays his part in order to protect himself and survive.
 (I won't explain these in details, please check out the novel~)

 I'm really talking about the part where MC helps a "fat girl" to chase after a school Prince.
 Do I want the "fat girl" to have a happy ending?
 Yes.
 But see, the school prince was already in a very happy relationship with his girlfriend.
 But the MC just encouraged the "fat girl" to basically break their relationship.
-The novel even bends the morality but justifying the act even though the fat FORCEFULLY inserted herself as the third wheel.
-And then dare to claim the moral high ground because of no other reason than "plot armour".
+The novel even bends the morality but justifying the act even though the fat girl FORCEFULLY inserted herself as the third wheel.
+And then dare to claim the moral high ground because of no other reason than "plot armor".
 And guess what.
 When it doesn't work out, MC goes on defaming the prince's girlfriend.
 Totally DESTROYING her, by creating rumors to present her as a nasty "slut" and make it seem as if she aborted her child.
 None of which actually happened.
 Why all of this?
 Simply because this girlfriend tried breaking the prince and the fat girl's relationship.
 Well what do you expect?
 You want the girlfriend to just stand there and accept it when another girl forcefully inserted into their happy relationship?
 Steal her boyfriend?
 So when things don't go your way, you just destroy it?
 Ruin her reputation?
 (Even when this can literally ruin her whole life?)
 Even though after the prince accepted the fat girl's feelings, it was the fat girl was the one who couldn't keep her distance with the MC and thus made the prince unhappy.
 I'm not saying this girl shouldn't have male friends, but both this girl and the MC are extremely hypocritical and have double standards.
 I mean, which guy wouldn't be suspicious when a random dude with dubious relationships with your girlfriend is more important to her than you are.
 And she even goes to his home EVERY night...
-And for a girl that's too shy to even hold your hands, she really has no problem holding hands of the other guy.
-Logically speaking, it is also a lot of bull too.
-You're saying the fact girl has traditional values on male-female relationships (like holding hands is too much) and yet she is perfectly friend with having the MC as a male friend?
+Let's look at this logically.
+For a girl that is said to have really strong traditional values on male-female relationships, to the point that even "holding hands" is too much, yet she is perfectly fine with having the MC as a close male friend?
 Without any boundaries?
+And she claims she is too shy to hold hands with you and yet she is totally fine with holding hands with him?
+Can you see why this prince is dubious of her integrity?
+It is a lot of bull.

-Im fine with a MC that have different moral standards, but please at least admit it rather than twist the words so you appear to be the hero when you're not.
+I'm fine with a MC that have different moral standards.
+MC's with grey morality are interesting.
+However, please admit it rather than twist the words so you appear to be the hero when you're not.

 You can feel the author bullsh*t from miles away, because that's the only reason he could find to justify a relationship between the MC and the "fat girl" even though she liked someone else, and make her part of his harem.
 Oh, btw, the story literally calls her "fat girl", but after a makeover from the MC, she's a "thin beauty with jade skin and pretty face".
+It's all so convenient that she turns into a beauty when it matters.
+She also won't ever get fat anymore as a side effect.
+Because of course the MC couldn't have an actually "fat girl" in his friend circle/as potential love interest.
 Figures that plot has to give the MC all the pretty girls.
-It's all so convenient that she turns into a beauty when it matters.
-Because ofc the MC couldn't have an actually "fat girl" in his friend circle/as potential love interest.

 In fact, rather than "antagonists", I'd say they are more like "opponents".
 What he is really fighting against isn't really the "enemies" per se, but rather "the future" he knows would happen and that he is trying to change.